satish-rajnale/AnimeMaou/README.md

 I used React as the backbone of this web-app and SCSS preprocessor for styling.

-For the data on anime-list I used Jikan api which is a great fast and easy to use api by MyAnimeList.\
+For the data on anime-list I used Jikan api which is a great fast and easy to use api by MyAnimeList.

+This project is intended

 ## Demo: